alpakn/employee-movement-report/README.md

-# Employee Movement Report (Google Sheets → Slack)
+# Employee Movement Report Automation (Google Sheets → Slack)

 *A Google Apps Script that helps HR and IT teams automate employee onboarding and offboarding notifications from Google Sheets to Slack.*